Appdynamics/HA-toolkit/README.txt

 	getaccess.sh:  a script to extract the access key from a database to set up monitoring

+	setmonitor.sh:  a script to patch various files to set up controller monitoring

 	appdstatus.sh: a script to replace 'service appdcontroller status' on systemd machines